Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Blending two of the game's most iconic cards into one, fusion monster Dark Paladin needs Buster Blader and Dark Magician as material.
 But if you'd rather not have to toss Dark Magician into your build, remember that cards like King of the Swamp can substitute for a single fusion material.

-Not only does Dark Paladin wield a fierce 2900 ATK, it lets you discard a card on either player's turn to negate any spell activation, handily slashing your opponent's countering options.
+Not only does Dark Paladin wield a fierce 2900 ATK, but it also lets you discard a card on either player's turn to negate any spell activation, handily slashing your opponent's countering options.
 Additionally, Dark Paladin improves on Buster's ability by increasing its ATK by 500 for every dragon monster on the field and in any graveyard (rather than just your opponent's).
 This absolutely monstrous trait can skyrocket Paladin's ATK beyond 5000 if you use a certain type-changing trap we'll soon encounter.

 9. Karma of the Destruction Swordsman